 - pinch teaspoon salt

-- First, prepare your flax eggs by mixing together 2 tablespoons of ground flax seeds and 6 tablespoons of water.
+- First, prepare your flax eggs by mixing together 2 tablespoons of ground flax seeds and 6 tablespoons of warm water.
 Let sit for 15 minutes.

 - Next, mix together dry ingredients in a medium-size bowl and set aside.